 "Ponder, then, my dear child, upon the small return given for the love of my Son and Lord by mortals, and how forgetful of thanks even his faithful continue to be.
 Assume it as thy task, as far as thy weak powers allow, to render satisfaction for this grievous offense: loving Him, thanking Him and serving Him with all thy powers, for all the other men who fail to do so.
 Therefore, thou must be an angel in promptitude, most fervent and punctual on all occasions; thou must die to all earthly things, eliminating and crushing all human inclinations and rising upon the wings of love to the heights of love designed for thee by the Lord...."

 Saint Bernard: "a worldly spirit under the garb of the habit, is an apostasy of heart."

-We see now the importance of visiting communities first hand, given the wide variance between them, in order to observe their way of life.
-As a general guideline, we recommend reviewing the information listed on the pages; "8 Tips for Choosing a Community" and also "7 Practical Tips for Discernment".
+It should be evident to the reader by now the importance of visiting communities first hand--given the wide variance between them--in order to observe their way of life.
+As a general guideline, we recommend reviewing the information listed on the pages; "10 Tips for Choosing a Community" and also "7 Practical Tips for Discernment".
 We hope that with these guidelines will serve this purpose, that is; to better equip the reader to make an informed decision about which community Our Lord may be calling him to.